 All students, regardless of age, enrolled in the Elmore County School System are required to be in continuous attendance at their designated school.
 Prompt and regular attendance at school provides students with the skills needed for future success and aids in the development of good character.
 While occasional absences are unavoidable, state law places the responsibility for regular attendance upon the parent/guardian.
 The Code of Alabama (16-28-15) requires that a written note from the parent/guardian stating the reason for the absence must confirm every absence (to include check-outs and check-ins) within three (3) school days.
 Failure to furnish the written explanation for the absence may result in the student being considered truant with the knowledge of the parent/guardian or person in control of the student.
-Participation in legitimate school activities or special reasons acceptable to the principal may be excused if permission is granted prior to the absence.
+Participation in legitimate schoolactivities or special reasons acceptable to the principal may be excused if permission is granted prior to the absence.

-Grades K - 6
+Grades K - 12

-Students in K-6 who accumulate seven (7) excuses that have not been verified by a physician's statement, may be required, at the discretion of the principal, to secure a physician's statement for all future absences.
+Any student in grades K-12 who accumulates seven (7) excuses that have not been verified by a physician's statement, may be required, at the discretion of the principal, to secure a physician's statement for all future absences.

-Any student in grades K-6 who has accumulated more than twenty (20) excused or unexcused absences may be considered for retention.
+Any student in grades K-12 who has accumulated more than fifteen (15) excused or unexcused absences may be considered for retention in grades K-8 and denial of credits in grades 9-12.